 ALL ABORTIONS CARRY WITH THEM PHYSICAL, EMOTIONAL, AND PSYCHOLOGICAL SIDE EFFECTS, SOME OF WHICH REQUIRE EITHER MEDICAL ATTENTION AND/OR PSYCHOLOGICAL COUNSELING.
-THE FORESTVILLE PREGNANCY CENTER WILL NOT GIVE REFERRALS FOR AN ABORTION BUT INSTEAD WILL PROVIDE ABORTION COUNSELING AND ABORTION ALTERNATIVE REFERRALS, SUCH AS, ADOPTION AND PARENTING.
+THE FORESTVILLE PREGNANCY CENTER WILL NOT PERFORM OR GIVE REFERRALS FOR ABORTIONS OR ABORTIFACIENTS.

 A first trimester abortion is an abortion done up to 12 weeks of pregnancy.
 There are two types of abortions that can be performed during the first trimester, a surgical abortion and a chemical abortion.

-1. SURGICAL ABORTIONS - Surgical abortions starting from the very earliest the pregnancy can be seen by ultrasound.
+Surgical abortions can be performed starting from the earliest that the pregnancy can be seen by ultrasound.
 A surgical abortion can be done safely only if the pregnancy can be definitely seen inside the uterus on careful ultrasound exam.
 The lower limit of visualization of a pregnancy by ultrasound is 5 weeks by menstrual age (approximately 3 weeks after conception).
 The surgical abortion method used for first trimester abortions is known as suction dilatation and curettage (D&C).
 During the procedure, the cervical canal is very gently dilated with sterile dilators, and the uterine contents are gently suctioned out with sterile, one-use-only, disposable plastic uterine curettes.

 You will meet with a mentor who will guide you through the pregnancy, encourage you, and advocate for your needs with other agencies.
 Many women who have gone through this program say it was very helpful and fun!
 It is a great step to begin your parenting.
 Take advantage of this wonderful opportunity!